 Work with your student government to unite members from diverse campus organizations and political groups in a nonpartisan committee or coalition.

 - Student government and organizational leaders can bring energy, resources, and their campus organizational connections.

 - Some schools have conducted highly successful registration or Get Out the Vote competitions between academic departments, residence halls, and nonpartisan student organizations.

 - Having members of College Democrats and College Republicans collaborate on nonpartisan engagement helps keep your engagement efforts unbiased.
 It can also reduce political demonization and draw on the energy of some of your most politically active students.

-- Depending on the size and bureaucratic structure of your campus, some of the ideas listed in this guide — such as getting a polling place on campus, getting courses a service-learning designation or building strong relationships with civic leaders and election officials — can take some lead time.
+- Depending on the size and bureaucratic structure of your campus, some of the ideas listed in this guide — such as getting a polling place on campus, integrating election-related courses into your service-learning approaches, or building strong relationships with civic leaders and election officials — can take some lead time.